The best things to do in Cairns; You cannot miss!

 Josephine Falls has claimed the title as one of Australia’s most beautiful waterfalls and I can see why.
 Visitors can cool off and swim in the crystal clear waters and relax on the sandy beaches whilst being in awe of the rainforest’s natural beauty.

 The stunning Josephine Falls is 75km from Cairns city centre and takes around 1 hour to drive.
-If you don’t have access to your own car or can’t find a friend to take you, there’s always organised tours to join, which yes can be pricier but it’s definitely not worth missing out on!
+If you don’t have access to your car or can’t find a friend to take you, there’s always organised tours to join, which yes can be pricier but it’s not worth missing out on!
 There’s also public BBQ’s to use and enjoy just remember to clean up after yourselves.
 If you’re a fan on bushwalking there’s also plenty of designated hikes to concur ranging from 1km to 15km.

 Like the Purling Brook Falls, this is one of the coolest places to visit on the East Coast of Australia.